The workshop is a place. The location changes from time to time. It is also a state of mind. And that never changes.

 The iris has long been associated with spirituality and wisdom.
 Creativity is a sustaining force for us, and the iris represents our belief in the intrinsic goodness in trying to create things that are useful and beautiful.

-Most of the workshop photos are by Karen Altpeter
+Most photos of the workshop and many of Charlie's tables and paintings are by Karen Altpeter.

 Iris Design Workshop is a wonderful place where